GetMetaMap/metamap-ios-sdk/README.md

 Note: Don't miss to add framework in Embedded Binaries.

-## AppDelegate - Mati KYC Initialisation
+## AppDelegate - Mati KYC Initialization

 Make the following changes in your AppDelegate file